Naapperas/feup-ldts-proj/docs/README.md

 - Class Arena - In this class there are multiple calls to methods from class MapConfiguration efectively accessing it's data;

 **Refactoring Suggestion** - Generally data and functions that use this data are kept together.
-This problem can be solved by moving methods to the class where the data is placed (perhaps in our case moving some methods from Arena to MapConfiguration)
+This can be solved by moving methods to the class where the data is placed (perhaps in our case moving some methods from Arena to MapConfiguration)

 ## Self-Evaluation